en

 Thought is working as a kind of imagination being infused into your perception.
 It may resist the evidence of incoherence and lead to problems.

 In fantasy, you can create pleasure, pain, and fear from memory similar to what might be produced if it were not memory.
-You may not see want to know the difference when the memory is nice.
+You may not want to know the difference when the memory is nice.
 You don't want the evidence that it is not real.

 That is how you perceive everything.
 There is nothing but flashing lights.
-You see people, trees, feel anger, fear, pleasure, but it's all yourself, imagination being into the picture on the screen.
+You see people, trees, feel anger, fear, pleasure, but it's all yourself, imagination being put into the picture on the screen.
 Thought does not know that it enters perception.
 Most of the time you don't need to know.
 Self-deception arises when we resist seeing that it is happening.

 Self-image has several parts.
 One part seems to be 'somebody' inside at whom you are looking.
 Another part seems to be 'somebody' who is looking.
 We have different words for these.
 The word 'I' stands for the subject, the one who sees, acts, does, who has will.
 'I' is the active agent: I will, I see, I choose.
 I think.

 There is also a 'me' to whom it is all done.
-'Me' is the object, everything happens to me.
+'Me' is the object; everything happens to me.

 The basic concept of the 'self' unites those two.
 I and me are two sides of myself.
-So there are me, myself and I, that is the concept of the self.
+So there are me, myself, and I; that is the concept of the self.

 People don't know how to resolve the contradiction between 'I am' and 'me'.
 We are insulted if someone treats us as an object, yet 'me' is, by definition, an object.

-Self-image becomes central and everything is arranged to feed and sustain it.
+Self-image becomes central, and everything is arranged to feed and sustain it.
 Why do people do this?
 This structure has actually no basis except thought.

 The whole system of thought gives us our identity, our place in the world.
 Without the system, we would have no identity.

 There is another way of looking at the human being.
 The ground of any person is really unknown.
 We ourselves are matter which has come together from all over the world.
-Materially our ground is really the whole universe.
+Materially, our ground is really the whole universe.

 The matter in us is actual, but our thoughts about it are not.
-They are representations, they contain forms.
+They are representations; they contain forms.
 The thought about the table contains a form, but the table does not end the way we see it.

-In modern physics empty space is full of energy.
-Each wave in empty space has a certain minimum energy and if you add up all the waves it would be infinite.
+In modern physics, empty space is full of energy.
+Each wave in empty space has a certain minimum energy, and if you add up all the waves, it would be infinite.
 The total energy in a cubic centimeter of 'empty space' would be more than the energy of all the matter in the universe.
-So space is full and matter is a small ripple on it.
+So space is full, and matter is a small ripple on it.

-Similarly whatever is behind the mind, is a vast stream and on the surface are ripples which are thought.
+Similarly, whatever is behind the mind is a vast stream, and on the surface are ripples which are thought.

 One point is to clear up the thought that we are something limited and known.
-We cannot be, because nothing can be limited and known, at best it can be an abstraction or a representation.
+We cannot be, because nothing can be limited and known; at best, it can be an abstraction or a representation.
 There is always the vast unknown.
 In physics, there is this almost infinite energy in empty space.
 That is revealing itself.

 This is the creative view of being, rather than the idea of an identity of being.

 The search for the ultimate knowledge is a very serious mistake, part of the flaw in the system.
 It is an incoherent procedure.
 We have to be open.
 The source of truth is beyond what thought can grasp.
-Perception of truth gives rise to thought which can then act in a more coherent way.
+Perception of truth gives rise to thought, which can then act in a more coherent way.

 Truth is not a reflex.
 It is a creative perception.
 We need the reflex, but not to be dominated by the reflex.
 The perception of truth changes the system and produces words, which communicate a new foundation for thought.